Dariusel/GTA-SAMP-External-Pathfinding/README.md

 ## Features

 - **Graphical User Interface (GUI)**: Easily interact with the pathfinding algorithms.
-- **Pathfinding Algorithms**:
+- **Directed Pathfinding Algorithms**:
   - **Dijkstra's Algorithm**: Currently implemented for finding the shortest path.
   - **A\***: Planned for future implementation.
 - **Memory Reading**: Reads the position and vehicle orientation directly from the `gta_sa.exe` memory.
-- **Automatic Driving**: Automatically drives the vehicle to the destination based on the pathfinding results.
+- **Automatic Undetectable Driving**: Simulates key presses using Windows API to drive the vehicle to the destination.

 ## Installation Steps